Dafomchollom/dafmini/README.md

 The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.

+### `api`

+The api directory contains the models and api routes for the backend.

+More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).
 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).

 ### `components`